percyfal/ratatosk/README.md

 ## Examples with *run_ratatosk.py* ##

-The installation procuder will install an executable script, `run_ratatosk.py`, in your search path.
+The installation procedure will install an executable script, `run_ratatosk.py`, in your search path.
 The script collects all tasks currently available in the ratatosk modules: